Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Role of An EHO

-The belief that “the EHO is my friend” is something I hear repeatedly.
+The belief that “the EHO is my friend” is something I often hear, and a common misconception.

 Hygiene Improvement Notices

 As I looked at the paperwork in this case, it was clear the situation was more serious than the owner realised.
-He’d been asked to agree to voluntary closure, yet he didn’t seem to understand the implications of receiving a zero food hygiene rating, or voluntary closure.
+He’d been asked to agree to voluntary closure, yet he didn’t seem to understand the implications of receiving a zero hygiene rating (0 hygiene rating), or voluntary closure.

-In addition, two Hygiene Improvement Notices had been served – which he did not understand.
+In addition, two Hygiene Improvement Notices had been served which he seemed oblivious to.
 This wasn’t a routine slap on the wrist – or an informal warning.
 The council officer had used their enforcement powers after identifying that an imminent risk to public health existed.

 Hygiene Emergency Prohibition Notice Or Voluntary Closure